-- The use of drugs and alcohol is strictly prohibited.
+- 1. The use of drugs and alcohol is strictly prohibited.
 Any person suspected of using drugs or alcohol will be refused admission to the dance.
 Further action will be taken with respect to suspension from school or police involvement. - 2.
-After a specified time, no one will be admitted to the dance unless special permission was received beforehand. - 3.
-Anyone who leaves the dance will not be re-admitted. - 4.
+Vapes are not permitted in the dance. - 3.
+After a specified time, no one will be admitted to the dance unless special permission was received beforehand. - 4.
+Anyone who leaves the dance will not be re-admitted. - 5.
 Anyone displaying disorderly conduct may be asked to leave the school premises.
 If there is refusal to leave, suspension may result.
-(Any behavior that is not reflective of our code of conduct and our Catholic values.) - 5.
+(Any behavior that is not reflective of our code of conduct and our Catholic values.) - 6.
 No student from another school will be allowed to enter the school dance without a sign-in sponsor from Holy Trinity.
 One sign-in is permitted for each Holy Trinity student.
 The Holy Trinity sponsor is responsible for their signed-in guest.
-All guests must have a student card or identification. - 6.
-Appropriate dress see uniform policy for Non-Uniform Days. - Valuables should not be brought to dances.
-The school will not accept responsibility for lost or stolen articles. - 8.
-Dance contracts must be completed before a ticket for the dance will be sold.
+All guests must have a student card or identification. - 7.
+Appropriate dress see uniform policy for Non-Uniform Days. - 8.
+Valuables should not be brought to dances.
+The school will not accept responsibility for lost or stolen articles. - Dance contracts must be completed before a ticket for the dance will be sold.